stefanonardo/pytorch-esn/README.md

 model = ESN(input_size, hidden_size, output_size, output_steps='mean')
 ```

-For more information check docstrings or section 4.7 of "A Practical Guide to Applying
+For more information see docstrings or section 4.7 of "A Practical Guide to Applying
 Echo State Networks" by Mantas Lukoševičius.

 ### Online training (PyTorch optimizer)